 - Negative = exceeds the budget

-Determining the profitability of a project is not an easy task, but project managers need to calculate the returns to decide whether a project is viable to the business.
+Determining the profitability of a project is not an easy task, but project managers need to calculate the returns to decide whether a project is viable for the business.
 It allows them to drop unproductive ventures, steer away from loss-making activities, and get more profitable clients.
+Undoubtedly as the project manager you are responsible for tracking multiple goals simultaneously, this is why you need performance marketing software to efficiently monitor and optimize your project marketing efforts in real-time.
 Profitability should be measured at three levels:

 - Profitability by task measures the activities that realize optimum profits for the project.
 Unprofitable tasks can be dropped or improved to increase profit performance.